ivanpfalcao/SelectionTags/README.md

 - V1.1: Now you can define the colors (background and font) for each tag using an hexadecimal (#FFFFFF) color.

 - V1.2: Field Label created: This option adds an alias for the dimension if needed.

+- V1.3: Corrected the label issue.
+Now, if you use a Master Dimension, the extension will use the field name instead of the calculation.